-The privacy zones are freely configurable image areas excluded from monitoring.
 The image in the privacy zones is blocked by an electronic mask.
 The mask is usually rectangular, occupying a strictly defined position, and transparent in some cases.
 The mask can also be a different polygon.

 The cameras can differ with a number of available mask configurations.
 Usually, 4 do 24 privacy masks can be configured.
 More advanced cameras may offer even more configurable privacy zones.